-At the completion of this unit students will:
+On successful completion of this unit, students should be able to:

-- understand concepts from several areas of Computer Science not covered in their normal curriculum; - know where to find further information on a range of topics on computer programming and computer science; - understand, from their own experience, some of the difficulties that can arise in larger programming tasks; - be able to learn new programming languages and tools on their own, without formal instruction; - be aware of the diverse range of tools that can be used to solve computing problems; - be aware of the breadth of the Computer Science discipline; - have an appreciation of the nature of Computer Science; - have skills in using a programming language or technology not covered in their normal curriculum; - have experience demonstrating a computer program; - have experience giving an oral presentation of a computing project.
+- 1. research and evaluate tools and methodologies to solve problems involving concepts from several areas of Computer Science, not covered in their normal curriculum; - 2. recognise and solve difficulties arising in large programming tasks; - 3. approach and use new programming languages and tools on their own, without formal instruction; - 4. recognise the diverse range of tools that can be used to solve computing problems. - 5. recognise the breadth of the Computer Science discipline; - 6. demonstrate a computer program; - 7. give an oral presentation of a computing project.